burkero2/usingGitpod/.github/ISSUE_TEMPLATE/user-story-template-2.md

 In order to **receive benefit** as a  **role**, I can **goal/desire**

 ### Acceptance Criteria:
-* Aceptance Criteria 1:
+* Acceptance Criteria 1:
-* Aceptance Criteria 2:
+* Acceptance Criteria 2:
-* Aceptance Criteria 3:
+* Acceptance Criteria 3: